dmark/authzero/CONTRIBUTING.md

 Contributing
 ============

+**Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

 Contributors are welcome!

 If you are new, or relatively new, to contributiting to a open source project, there are some relevant resources below.
 For the veterans, here are some relevent resources for you:

 - [Code of Conduct](https://github.com/dmark/authzero/blob/master/CODE_OF_CONDUCT.md)
 - [Getting Started With Auth0](https://auth0.com/docs/getting-started)